 You’re walking out to your car after work and there you see it.
-That little white paper tucked under your windshield wiper, gently flowing from the breeze.
+That little white paper tucked under your windshield wiper, gently blowing in the breeze.

 Immediately, the thoughts start swirling around in your head.